cloudsmith-io/cloudsmith-api/README.md

 ## Releasing

 The client APIs are automatically released as part of the build and release process.
-See the [travis configuration file](https://github.com/cloudsmith-io/cloudsmith-api/blob/master/.travis.yml) for more details.
+See the [Circle CI configuration file](https://github.com/cloudsmith-io/cloudsmith-api/blob/main/.circleci/config.yml) for more details.

 ## Contributing